 Inspired by the Chola dynasty, ITC Grand Chola is a luxurious property in the business hub of Guindy.
 Just a 10-minute drive from Guindy National Park, the hotel is approx. 7 km from Chennai International Airport and 850 m from Guindy Railway Station.
 Chennai Trade Center and the popular Marina Beach are 4 km and 12 km from the hotel, respectively.

 Park Hyatt Chennai is located in the city center and is more of a business hotel.
 Hyatt Regency is another good choice along with Raintree.
-While these are the best choices if you want to stay within the city, if you want to getting away for a couple of days – plan for a stay at Fisherman’s Cove, Sheraton Chennai, Radisson Blu Temple Bay or Intercontinental Chennai.
+While these are the best choices if you want to stay within the city, if you want to get away for a couple of days – plan for a stay at Fisherman’s Cove, Sheraton Chennai, Radisson Blu Temple Bay or Intercontinental Chennai.
 These resorts are located on the East Coast Road road and have beach access.

 PIN IT FOR LATER